Heme: Cancer

-There is an association between high intake of heme iron sourced from meat and increased risk of colon cancer.
-The heme content of red meat is 10 times higher than that of white meat such as chicken.
+There is an association between high intake of heme iron sourced from meat and increased risk of colorectal cancer via nitrosamine formation during digestion (N-nitroso).

 The American Institute for Cancer Research (AICR) and World Cancer Research Fund International (WCRF) concluded in a 2018 report that there is limited but suggestive evidence that foods containing heme iron increase risk of colorectal cancer.
 A 2019 review found that heme iron intake is associated with increased breast cancer risk.

 Genes

 The following genes are part of the chemical pathway for making heme: